-Proxy servers maintain knowledge about each other using intelligent cache topologies.
-Hierarchical proxy caching increases performance by retrieving first-time access and negative cache data from the optimal nearby proxy server without having to retrieve this data from the origin Web server.
+Proxy servers maintain knowledge about each other by using intelligent cache topologies.
+Hierarchical proxy caching increases performance by retrieving first-time access and negative cache data from the optimal nearby proxy server without retrieving this data from the origin Web server.